-In the wake of the liability shift, Smart Terminals have flooded the U.S. market.
-With the major selling point being EMV acceptance, many providers benefit as businesses continue to upgrade their equipment.
+Ever since the liability shift, Smart Terminals have flooded the U.S. market.
+With the major selling point being EMV acceptance, many providers benefit as businesses continue to upgrade their merchant credit card processing equipment.
 However, a truly “smart” terminal goes above and beyond just accepting EMV.

 Here are seven attributes that make a Smart Terminal, well, smart.

 A Smart Terminal should not only accept EMV but should also recognize when a chip card is swiped.
-The smartest terminals have the ability to read all the magstripe data, which indicate whether the card supports EMV.
-The terminal will then reject the swipe and prompt the customer to dip or insert the card instead.
+The smartest terminals have the ability to read magstripe data, which indicates whether the card supports EMV.
+When present, the credit card terminal will then reject the swipe and prompt the customer to dip or insert the card instead.

 This benefits your business in a few ways.
-Cashiers will no longer have to micromanage every transaction and instruct customers with an EMV chip card to insert it, and you can reduce your business’s instances of EMV fallback.
+Cashiers will no longer have to micromanage every transaction and instruct customers with an EMV chip card to insert it, which reduces your business’s instances of EMV fallback.
 On top of that, it protects your business from bank-initiated chargebacks.

 Smart equipment should accept all payment types, including magstripe cards, EMV chip cards and NFC mobile payments.
 According to NFCWorld, Strategy Analytics projected that NFC transactions will grow to $160 billion in 2020.
 As payment technology and consumer habits continue to advance and center around mobile devices, NFC payments will increase in popularity.
-Failing to use a terminal that accepts mobile payments will likely set your business back.
+Failing to use a terminal that accepts mobile payments will likely set your business back in the long run.

-It’s typical for standard terminals (and even some Smart Terminals) to require paper to collect signatures.
+It’s typical for a standard POS machine (and even some Smart Terminals) to require paper to collect signatures.
 Top-of-the-line Smart Terminals capture signatures electronically directly on the device.
 This allows businesses to avoid using receipt paper that is prone to fading and is easily damaged.
-Additionally, they can save money and time used to store paper receipts.
+Additionally, they can save money and time spent storing paper receipts.